jitsi/jitsi-hammer/README.md

 The only **MANDATORY_OPTION** for now is :

 ```
--BOSHuri - the full URI to use for BOSH connection
+-u (alias -BOSHuri) - the full URI to use for BOSH connection.
+Note that you should use -u option for the jitsi-hammer.sh script to work!
 ```

 The **OPTIONAL_OPTIONS** are :